 By KBB.com Editors

-Who would have thought the company that brought us the lackluster Excel subcompact two decades ago would now be building a car rivaling some of the best near-luxury sedans in America?
-Hyundai's evolution from an entry-level upstart to a full-line manufacturer of quality automobiles is nothing short of amazing and culminates with one of its newest achievements, the 2010 Azera.
-Designed to compete with the Buick Lucerne and Toyota Avalon, the Azera offers an impressive array of features, including a huge rear seat and a choice of two strong V6 engines, all at an unbeatable price.
-One of the most powerful Hyundais ever built, the company takes pride in pointing out the Azera Limited equipped with the 3.8-liter V6 offers more standard horsepower than the BMW 528i.
+Hyundai's evolution from an entry-level upstart to a full-line manufacturer of quality automobiles is nothing short of amazing, as evidenced by the 2011 Azera.
+Designed to compete with the Buick Lucerne and Toyota Avalon, the Azera offers a desirable array of features, including a huge rear seat and a choice of two strong V6 engines, all at an unbeatable price.
+One of the most powerful V6 Hyundai has ever built, the company takes pride in pointing out the Azera Limited equipped with the 3.8-liter engine offers more standard horsepower than the BMW 528i.

-If getting the biggest bang for your buck is more important than the name affixed to your next car's trunk, the 2010 Hyundai Azera may be your next vehicle.
+If getting the most bang for your buck is more important than the name affixed to your next car's trunk, the 2011 Hyundai Azera may be your next vehicle.
 It offers a spacious interior, supple ride and high-end amenities at a value price.

-If you believe status symbols are worth the extra cash, the Azera's Hyundai logo won't impress like one from BMW, Mercedes or Cadillac and it's resale value is less than most of its competitor's.
+If you believe status symbols are worth the extra cash, the Azera's Hyundai logo won't impress like one from BMW, Mercedes or Cadillac.

 Power Rear Sunshade

 One very interesting and thoughtful feature on the Limited Edition is the rear sunshade that automatically rolls up when the car is in reverse gear, so you can see what's behind you.